slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"The key to successful leadership today is influence, not authority."
 -- Kenneth Blanchard*

-> *"The led must not be compelled; they must be able to choose their own leader."
--- Albert Einstein*

 > *"The function of leadership is to produce more leaders, not more followers."
 -- Ralph Nader*